 As the residency reached its peak, it was clear that a stand-alone project separate from the work of community members would simply be extractive.
 In conversation with participants, it became clear that a valuable outcome would be convening all involved to share their ongoing work with each other.
 Over thirty-five community members hosted Land & Power: The Summit to share stories of the past, reflections on the present, and visions of the future through workshops, presentations, panel discussions, and art.
 Over 150 people gathered for a day of programming.
 Download the program.

 Following the summit, a reception was held at the historic Burns-Belfry Church where the Oxford Artists Guild displayed the exhibition they had created for the project, Black Presence in Lafayette County.
 Local historian Rhondalyn Peairs collaborated on the development of the exhibition with Debbie Myers, an organizer for the Oxford Artists Guild.
 Artists depicted historic Black residents and locations of Black culture which are not always included in academic narratives.

 Land & Power Summit Creates “Magical” Community Connection

 Annie Lee Burt’s 100th Birthday Celebration documentation

-A video art work reflecting on Land & Power during Covid quarantine with Effie Burt.
+A video art work for the MS Museum of Art reflecting on Land & Power during Covid quarantine with Effie Burt.